neo-project/docs/en-us/node/private-chain.md

-# Build a private chain with an ant node
+# Build a private chain with a NEO node

 In a previous tutorial, you learned how to setup and deploy a node on Windows and Linux.
 This tutorial will teach you how to build a private chain or alliance chain, and the steps needed to extract NEO and GAS from these private chains.